SL-Liu/INDE577/Superwised Learning/Linear Regression/README.md

 "Linear Regression.ipynb" contains the introduction and application on dataset of Linear Regression algorithm.

-"House_Price.csv" is the dataset which contains many attributes:
+"House_Price.csv" is the dataset which contains many attributes.

+## Data

 In this dataset,many variables can be regarded as variables which might influence house prices: